-- Be aware of your environment.
-It is advised that you try your best to understand where you are going and how to get there—and if you get lost or find yourself in a sticky situation, act like you know what you're doing until you can get your bearings.
+- Be aware of your environment—It is advised that you try your best to understand where you are going and how to get there.
+If you get lost or find yourself in a sticky situation, act like you know what you're doing until you can get your bearings.

-- Be on high alert at night.
-Like most places, things tend to change once the sun goes down.
-That doesn't mean you should hide, but it is advised that you take extra precaution at night, such as considering taking taxi cabs instead of walking and avoiding hanging out in public parks.
+- Be on high alert at night—Like most places, things tend to change once the sun goes down.
+That doesn't mean you should hide, but it is advised that you take extra precaution at night.
+Consider taking taxicabs instead of walking and avoiding hanging out in public parks.

 Embracing the Good Things

 There are plenty of reasons to love Baltimore.
-This city has great restaurants, diverse neighborhoods, fun museums, fantastic art, and bright minds.
+This city has excellent restaurants, diverse neighborhoods, fun museums, fantastic art, and bright minds.
 Several of the city's projects, including the Inner Harbor, have been lauded as shining examples of redevelopment.
-And despite all of the city's problems, there are many dedicated people working hard to change Baltimore's story.
+And despite all of the city's problems, many dedicated people are working hard to change Baltimore's story.